j2abro/AggLayer-MerkleFlow/README.md

 # MerkleFlow
 AggLayer Sparse Merkle Tree flow through bridge deposit.

+- "Understanding the Unified Bridge: A Deep Dive into Polygon AggLayer's Cross-Chain Deposit Process"
+- "Tracking State in Polygon AggLayer: Analyzing the Unified Bridge Deposit Workflow"
+- "Polygon AggLayer's Unified Bridge: A Step-by-Step Guide to Cross-Chain Deposits"
+- "Exploring Sparse Merkle Trees in Polygon AggLayer's Unified Bridge Deposits"
+- "From Ethereum to Layer 2: Navigating Deposits via Polygon AggLayer's Unified Bridge"

 ![Local Image](https://github.com/j2abro/MerkleFlow/raw/main/assets/MerkleFlow.svg "Merke Tree Flow")

 # Polygon AggLayer: Tracking State Through a Deposit Transaction on the Unified Bridge
 The Polygon AggLayer cross-chain interopability protocol for token bridging (and message passing) relies on the Unified Bridge (formerly LxLy Bridge) to track deposits and withdrawals across connected L2s and Ethereum.
 Tracking is implemented with a set of Sparse Merkle Trees (SMTs) that represent the state of each connected chain throughout the connected chains.
 I described the hierarchical structure of these SMTs in a previous post [*Visualizing Polygon AggLayer Data Structures*](https://medium.com/@j2abro/visualizing-polygon-agglayer-data-structures-9d55c060c9b6).
 This post describes how this state is transmitted across chains by following the flow of the SMTs from end-to-end in a bridge transaction.

-This state synchronization process is a fundemental component of the AggLayer which uses a zero-knowledge (ZK) proof, called the Pessimistic Proof, to provide cryptographic verification of the cross-chain transactions.
+This state synchronization process is a fundamental component of the AggLayer which uses a zero-knowledge (ZK) proof, called the Pessimistic Proof, to provide cryptographic verification of the cross-chain transactions.
 These SMTs are a a core input to the Pessimistic Proof.

 ## Merkle Flow
 The following description maps to each step of a bridge deposit shown in the diagram above.